openstack/ironic/doc/source/admin/drivers/idrac.rst

 Enabling
 --------

-The iDRAC driver supports WSMAN for the bios, inspect, management, power, raid, and vendor interfaces.
-In addition, it supports Redfish for the bios, inspect, management, power, and raid interfaces.
-The iDRAC driver allows you to mix and match WSMAN and Redfish interfaces.
+The iDRAC driver supports Redfish for the bios, inspect, management, power, and raid interfaces.

-The ``idrac-wsman`` implementation must be enabled to use WSMAN for an interface.
 The ``idrac-redfish`` implementation must be enabled to use Redfish for an interface.

-To enable the ``idrac`` hardware type with the minimum interfaces, all using WSMAN, add the following to your ``/etc/ironic/ironic.conf``:
+To enable the ``idrac`` hardware type, add the following to your ``/etc/ironic/ironic.conf``:

 .. code-block:: ini

     [DEFAULT]
     enabled_hardware_types=idrac
-    enabled_management_interfaces=idrac-wsman
+    enabled_management_interfaces=idrac-redfish
-    enabled_power_interfaces=idrac-wsman
+    enabled_power_interfaces=idrac-redfish

-To enable all optional features (BIOS, inspection, RAID, and vendor passthru) using Redfish where it is supported and WSMAN where not, use the following configuration:
+To enable all optional features (BIOS, inspection, RAID, and vendor passthru), use the following configuration:

 .. code-block:: ini